Arizona DUI Homicide and Manslaughter Attorneys Pima County Attorneys for DUI Homicide Charges

 Click here to read our guide to the Do's & Don'ts when you are suspected of a DUI.

-The team at Nesci & St. Louis includes attorneys with over 40 years of combined experience.
+The team at St. Louis Huffman Law includes attorneys with over 50 years of combined experience.
 Joe St. Louis is both board certified in DUI Defense by the National College for DUI Defense (as authorized by the American Bar Association), and in criminal law by the State Bar of Arizona.
 Mr. St. Louis has served as lead counsel on numerous homicide cases, including first degree murder cases where the state and federal government were seeking the death penalty (no client he represented is sentenced to death).
 This depth of experience has taught our attorneys the skills to strategize at each stage of a DUI homicide case — from seeking the suppression of evidence pre-trial to successfully trying a high profile case.

 Discuss your case in a FREE consultation today!